reneradoi/kubernetes_operator_demo/README.md

 ### Things to consider
 1. Run your operator **namespaced**.
 It would be possible that it watches resources clusterwide, but general recommendation is not.
 2. In a Kubernetes cluster you will probably need a **service account** for the operator with the respective permissions to watch and update resources.
-An example for this can be found in the file service-account.yaml.
+An example for this can be found in the file `service-account.yaml`.
 3. When you want to ship your operator to production (or other stages), you can easily package it into a **docker image**.
 It doesn't even require a Linux distribution, just Python.
-Please refer to _Dockerfile_ for further information.
+Please refer to `Dockerfile` for further information.
 4. **Don't mess with the responsibilities**.
-If your operator handles the database tables, don't create, update or drop them manually anymore.
+If your operator handles the database tables, don't create, update or drop them otherwise anymore.
 This would result in errors while trying to apply changes to the resources, because via finalizers Kubernetes is waiting for the operator to acknowledge the action.
 If you cannot guarantee single responsibility, add error handling to your operator.
 And just for information, with this dirty hack, you can solve deadlock situations:
 `kubectl patch databasetable website-users -p '{"metadata": {"finalizers": []}}' --type merge`